-Students and families interested in Champlain can learn more about the College by coming for a visit or attending our Winter Open House on February 15, 2020.
+Students and families interested in Champlain can learn more about the College by checking out our virtual tour or attending a virtual visit or info session.
 Click through to our Visit & Events page for more information.
-When a student attends one of our events, they qualify for Champlain’s Visit Scholarship, a program through which they can earn up to $4,000 in scholarships over the course of their four years as a Champlain student.
+When a student attends one of our events—even a virtual one!—they qualify for Champlain’s Visit Scholarship, a program through which they can earn up to $4,000 in scholarships over the course of their four years as a Champlain student.

 The U.S. News & World Report 2020 “America’s Best Colleges” represents a comprehensive look at how more than 1,400 accredited four-year colleges compare on a set of 15 diverse measures of academic quality.
 Among the many factors weighed in determining the rankings, the key measures of quality are outcomes, peer assessment, graduation and retention rates, faculty resources, student excellence, financial resources, alumni giving, and social mobility.